goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 \end{center}
 </div>

-We restrict ourselves to a version of intersection types often called _strict intersection types_. _Strict intersection types_ are a restriction on $\lambda_\cap^{BCD}$ types, where an intersection of types can only appear on the left side of an "arrow" type:
+We restrict ourselves to a version of intersection types often called _strict_ intersection types. _Strict_ intersection types are a restriction on $\lambda_\cap^{BCD}$ types, where an intersection of types can only appear on the left side of an "arrow" type:

 <div class="Definition" head="Strict intersection types">
 \label{Definition:itypes}